-Danville California is a well-established family oriented community situated in East Contra Costa County towards the South end of the San Ramon Valley.
+Danville CA real estate spans many types of home and price points.
+This is a well-established family oriented community situated in East Contra Costa County towards the South end of the San Ramon Valley.
 Residents typically commute to San Francisco and San Jose (and beyond) as well as to many other cities in the East Bay such as Walnut Creek and Concord.
 The San Ramon Valley runs North-South from Martinez to San Ramon along highway 680 and the largest community here is Walnut Creek, which is situated by the junction with Highway 24, approximately mid-way down the valley.

 To put Danville real estate prices into perspective, homes here cost rather less than Diablo and Alamo, higher than those in Walnut Creek and certainly higher than the communities at the North and South ends of the valley.

 The older part of Danville is on the West side, close to the picturesque downtown.
 Here can be found some of the most expensive single family homes for sale in Danville, many of them having been improved and remodeled to an exceptionally high standard.
 This area is highly sought after.